abond936/My-Journal/docs/Project.md

 - Pagination - Load more...

 **Card New/Edit**
-Add new - `/admin/card-admin/new`
+New - `/admin/card-admin/new`
 Edit - `src/app/admin/card-admin/[id]/CardAdminClientPage.tsx`
-`src/components/admin/card-admin/CardForm.tsx`) is rendered, wrapped in a `CardFormProvider` to manage form state.
+`CardForm.tsx` is rendered, wrapped in `CardFormProvider` to manage form state.
 ✅
 - Title, Subtitle
 - Excerpt - ⭕2 Default excerpt to first x characters, with override